 Peacekeeping in Africa

-The UK has doubled its UN peacekeeping contribution in Africa with additional deployments to South Sudan and Somalia.
+The UK has doubled its UN peacekeeping contribution in Africa with additional deployments to South Sudan, Somalia and the Democratic Republic of the Congo.
 The British Army makes important contributions to UN missions demonstrating the UK’s global commitment to peacekeeping.

 Illegal wildlife trade